TeenLife

 Why did you choose to participate in a summer program?

-I was looking for a program where I could learn about music and its impact on us as students and the world.
-As a classical musician, I wanted to explore a different perspective of music.
-I also wanted to attend an overnight program to be able to experience a college-like style of living before I went off to college in order to be more prepared, and the Stanford Summer Arts Institute provided that for me.
+I was looking for a program to learn about music and its impact on students and the world.
+As a classical musician, I wanted to explore a different perspective.
+I also wanted to attend an overnight program for a college-like experience to be more prepared for college.
+The Stanford Summer Arts Institute provided that for me.

 How did you decide which summer program was right for you?

-While looking for programs, what excited me about the Stanford Summer Arts Institute was the diversity of the topics taught in just three weeks.
-I was excited about the material I was going to learn and that’s how I knew that I wanted to attend the SPCS program.
-Other programs weren’t giving me the same options of material which made Stanford feel like the right fit for me.
+What excited me about the Stanford Summer Arts Institute was the diversity of the topics taught in just three weeks.
+I was excited about the material, and that’s how I knew I wanted to attend the SPCS program.
+Other programs weren’t giving me the same options, and Stanford felt right for me.

 What was a typical day in your summer program or at camp?

-On a typical day, we all woke up at around 8 in the morning and went to breakfast together.
-After breakfast we had our first class of the day from 9-12, which was typically a discussion-based class with Dr. Tiffany Naiman where we discussed the reading we had done the night before on a variety of different topics.
-From there, we went to Arrillaga, the Dining Commons. for lunch and then back to Ng House, where we lived, to have a “study session” with our TAs (teaching assistants) from 1-4.
-During this time, we watched videos and movies pertaining to the material (since a large chunk of this course was the exploration of how music affects the mood in movies) and did our homework.
+On a typical day, we woke around 8:00 and went to breakfast together.
+Our first class from 9-12 was typically a discussion-based class with Dr. Tiffany Naiman, where we discussed the previous night's reading.
+We covered a variety of topics.
+Next was lunch at Arrillaga, the dining commons, and then back to Ng House, where we lived, for a three-hour study session with our TAs (teaching assistants).
+We watched videos and movies about the material (since a large chunk of this course explored how music affects the mood in movies) and did homework.

-After this study session time we had structured activity time, and got to choose whether to go to the pool, the art museum, or even fountain-hopping with our house leaders.
-Then we went to dinner, usually at Arrillaga except on Wednesdays, when we had a house dinner on the lawn with different catered food.
-After dinner we had free time, when we could explore campus or stay in and catch up on work.
-We went back in the house at around 9 for our pod meetings and our house meeting at 10.
+After the study session came structured activity time, and we could go to the pool, art museum, or fountain-hopping with our house leaders.
+Then we went to dinner, usually at Arrillaga.
+But on Wednesdays, we had a house dinner on the lawn with different catered food.
+After dinner, we could use our free time to explore campus or stay in and catch up on work.
+We had pod meetings back at the house at 9:00 and a house meeting at 10.

 What was the most memorable moment of your summer?

-My most memorable moment at Stanford was the first time we went into Palo Alto to have bubble tea.
-This was my first time in California and also my first time having bubble tea so it was lots of fun.
-We walked to Palo Alto with our TAs and it was nice and cold, and then to T4 You where I had lychee tea before we walked back to Ng house.
+My most memorable moment was our first trip to Palo Alto for bubble tea.
+This was my first time in California and also my first time having bubble tea, so it was lots of fun.
+We walked to Palo Alto with our TAs and then to T4 You, where I had lychee tea before we returned to Ng's house.
 After that, we had bubble tea almost every day from Coupa Cafe and made it our little ritual!

 What advice do you have for teens looking at summer programs?

-I would say to look for a program that has courses that you really want to learn about.
-If you don’t feel excited about learning the material or being away from home, then you should probably look for a program that better suits you.
-Going to an overnight summer program may seem intimidating, especially if you’ve never been away from home before, but it is so worth it when you’re there.
+Look for a program that has courses that you really want to learn about.
+If you don’t feel excited about the topics or being away from home, you should probably look for something that better suits you.
+Going to an overnight summer program may seem intimidating, especially if you’ve never been away from home, but it is so worth it when you’re there.
 You’ll learn so many amazing things you didn’t think you’d have the opportunity to study before finishing high school.

 LUNA ROSAL, NOLS